Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 |

-Once your bike is dry use a silicone spray polish on all plastic to help keep dirt and debris from sticking - this makes it easier to wash after the next ride.
+Once dry, use a silicone spray polish on all plastic to help keep dirt and debris from sticking - this makes it easier to wash after the next ride.
 The silicone spray also gives plastic that "new bike" shine.
 Finally, lubricate and grease your chain, sprockets and bearings.

 Dirt Bike Spray Polish